ccl0utier/TA-gvm/README.md

 | Vendor Products       | Greenbone Community Edition (GCE).
 Others are untested. |
 | Visible in Splunk Web | No.                                                     |

-The **Technical Add-on for Greenbone Vulnerability Manager** collects vulnerability scan and operational log data from Greenbone Vulnerability Manager (GVM).
+The **Greenbone Vulnerability Manager Add-on for Splunk** collects vulnerability scan and operational log data from Greenbone Vulnerability Manager (GVM).
 You can install the Add-on on a forwarder to send data from GVM to a Splunk Enterprise indexer or group of indexers.
 You can also use the add-on to provide data for other apps, such as Splunk Enterprise Security.

-The **Technical Add-on for Greenbone Vulnerability Manager** collects the following data using file inputs:
+The **Greenbone Vulnerability Manager Add-on for Splunk** collects the following data using file inputs:

 - Vulnerability Scan results sent from GVM to Splunk as scan tasks are completed.
 - Changes to various GVM services log files in the `/var/log/gvm` directory and subdirectories.

-### Source types for the Technical Add-on for Greenbone Vulnerability Manager
+### Source types for the Greenbone Vulnerability Manager Add-on for Splunk

-The **Technical Add-on for Greenbone Vulnerability Manager** provides index-time, search-time and CIM normalization for GVM vulnerability scan results, authentication, tasks and operational data in the following formats:
+The **Greenbone Vulnerability Manager Add-on for Splunk** provides index-time, search-time and CIM normalization for GVM vulnerability scan results, authentication, tasks and operational data in the following formats:

 | Source Type                | Description                                             | CIM Data Models    |
 |----------------------------|---------------------------------------------------------|--------------------|